House of Valois

 The Valois descended from Charles, Count of Valois (1270–1325), the second surviving son of King Philip III of France (reigned 1270–1285).
 Their title to the throne was based on a precedent in 1316 (later retroactively attributed to the Merovingian Salic law) which excluded females (Joan II of Navarre), as well as male descendants through the distaff side (Edward III of England), from the succession to the French throne.

-After holding the throne for several centuries the Valois male line failed and the House of Bourbon succeeded the Valois to the throne as the senior-surviving branch of the Capetian dynasty.
+After holding the throne for several centuries the Valois male line became extinct and the House of Bourbon succeeded the Valois to the throne as the senior surviving branch of the Capetian dynasty.

 Unexpected inheritance

 The Capetian dynasty seemed secure in the rule of the Kingdom of France both during and after the reign of King Philip IV (Philip the Fair, r.
 1285–1313).
 Philip left three surviving sons (Louis, Philip and Charles) and a daughter (Isabella).
 Each son became king in turn, but each died young without surviving male heirs, leaving only daughters who could not inherit the throne.
 When Charles IV died in 1328 the French succession became more problematic.

 In 1328 three candidates had a plausible claim to the French throne: